RickStrahl/BlogPosts/2022-10/Use-ShadowCopyDirectory-on-IIS-with-ASP.NET-To-Avoid-WebDeploy-Locking-Issues/UseShadowcopydirectoryOnIisWithAspNetToAvoidWebdeployLockingIssues.md

 ### ASP.NET Core doesn't use Shadow Copying by Default
 ASP.NET Core doesn't use Shadow Copying by default and as a result - even with `AppOffLine.html` it's frequent to see publish operations on IIS fail.

 The good news is that as of .NET 6.0 shadow copying is back - albeit as an experimental and optional feature that nevertheless works as advertised.
+As of .NET 7.0 this is an officially supported, non-experimental feature.

 The shadow copying behavior in ASP.NET Core is provided as part of the ASP.NET Core IIS Hosting Module (ANCM) that manages hosting .NET Core application inside of IIS.
 This module behavior handles monitoring the Web folder for changes and copying files to a new temporary location, then re-launching the ASP.NET Core application and referencing all binaries **from that temporary folder**.

 ### Enabling Shadow Copy Folders in .NET 6.0+
-Shadow Copy deployment is a **new, experimental feature in .NET Core 6.0** using experimental keys you set in `web.config`.
-This feature is implemented at the .NET Core IIS Module level and configured via configuration settings in the `<aspNetCore>` key in `web.config`
+Shadow Copy deployment is a **new, experimental feature in .NET Core 6.0 and an official feature in .NET 7.0** using a set of `<handlerSettings>` keys in `web.config`.
+This feature is implemented as part of the **ASP.NET Core IIS Module (ANCM)** and configured via configuration settings in the `<aspNetCore>` key in `web.config`.

-Although it's marked 'experimental', after implementing this on several of my own IIS applications, I can safely say that it works without any issues for me and I get now reliable deploys that don't get hung up on file locking errors.
+After implementing this on several of my own IIS applications since the early .NET 6.0 days, I can safely say that it works without any issues for me and I get now reliable deploys that don't get hung up on file locking errors.

 This is in contrast to the frequent and somewhat random `ERROR_FILE_IN_USE` errors I was getting previously.
 I'd say roughly 3 out of 10 installs would fail for me prior to using Shadow Copy.
-No lock failures any more.
+Now, no locking failures any more.

 **So yay, Shadow Copy!!!**